When is The Great Festive Bake Off on TV? Who stars in it? What is the theme?

 Who stars in The Nice Festive Bake Off?

-This time, the primary solid of Derry Ladies will probably be hoping to impress.
+This time, the primary solid of Derry Women will probably be hoping to impress.

-Saoirse-Monica Jackson (Erin Quinn), Nicola Coughlan (Clare Devlin), Jamie-Lee O’Donnell (Michelle Mallon), Dylan Llewellyn (James Maguire) and Siobhan McSweeney (Sister Michael) will probably be going through off in opposition to Paul and Prue.
+Saoirse-Monica Jackson (Erin Quinn), Nicola Coughlan (Clare Devlin), Jamie-Lee O’Donnell (Michelle Mallon), Dylan Llewellyn (James Maguire) and Siobhan McSweeney (Sister Michael) will probably be going through off towards Paul and Prue.

-The London Neighborhood Gospel Choir can even be making an look to assist us sing our method into the New 12 months.
+The London Group Gospel Choir will even be making an look to assist us sing our manner into the New 12 months.

 Coughlan introduced the information on her Twitter web page.